Published on May 3, 2022

 Neuropathy is a serious health condition that can lead to severe complications.
 Any alternative treatment must be discussed with and supervised by a medical team.

-There are several types of neuropathy but for this article, we’re referring to peripheral neuropathy only.
+There are several types of neuropathy, but for this article, we only refer to peripheral neuropathy.

 Peripheral neuropathy – also called distal symmetric peripheral neuropathy – affects the peripheral nervous system from the lower limbs, legs, feet, and sometimes the arms and hands.
 It’s a type of nerve damage.

-Peripheral neuropathy is mostly caused by diabetes, but this type of nerve damage can also be caused by chemotherapy treatments for cancer, alcoholism, or other factors.
+Peripheral neuropathy is mainly caused by diabetes, but this type of nerve damage can also be caused by chemotherapy treatments for cancer, alcoholism, or other factors.

 Symptoms vary depending on the individual and may include numbness, loss of sensation, sharp pain, cramps, tingling, prickling, or burning sensations, increased sensitivity to touch, loss of balance, and others.